 Now you’re having one of your patented, unpredictable changes of heart.
-Should you dare turn foe into friend, by taking a raccoon into your home and raising it as your own?
+Should you dare turn foe into friend, by taking an adult raccoon into your home and raising it as your own?

 The answer is a resounding “no”, you really shouldn’t.
+Raccons, and exotic pets in general, are not good pets!
 Here’s why:

 Wild Animals Act Like Wild Animals

-Even if you’ve trained and tamed a raccoon, the amount of effort required for adequate care will push the limits of even the most seasoned raccoon-minder.
+Even if you’ve trained and tamed an adult raccoon, the amount of effort required for adequate care will push the limits of even the most seasoned raccoon-minder.
 Long story short, you can take the raccoon out of the wild, but you can’t take the wild out of the raccoon.